A future where everyone affected by PMR or GCA receives fast, effective treatment and the best quality of life.

 - To invest in the charity to ensure a sustainable future.

-We are a small charity with only two part-time members of staff, and a number of fantastic volunteers.
+We are a small charity with only four part-time members of staff, and a number of fantastic volunteers.
 But we certainly punch above our weight.
 We have achieved so much since we were set up by a group of patients in 2008

 - Built a network of support groups around the UK to enable people to meet face to face.